YRITTÄJÄ, tule mukaan omiesi pariin! Liity Yrittäjiin.

 4. The largest matters are discussed in creditors’ meetings, where the estate administrator brings bigger matters for you and other creditors to discuss.
 In meetings, the creditors vote by simple majority in proportion to their claims.
 In practice, this means the largest creditors decide on matters in the estate.
 It is good to be aware that clarifying the property matters of the estate may take several years in the largest cases.
 This may involve going to court.

-Cancellation of liquidation
+Cancellation of bankruptcy

 • there is a valid reason for the cancellation.